Ruth C. Furst’s Background

 In 2004, Ruth Furst sold the Russian Tea Room, 250 West 57th Street a 20,000 square foot building that houses the famous restaurant and catering facility to its current owner.

 From 2003 –2007, Ruth was involved in the total restoration of the famous 4,000 seat Loew’s Paradise Theater Complex on the Grand Concourse Bronx, N.Y.
 In 2012 she leased it to Pastor Creflo Dollar's World Changes Church New York.

 While getting involved with investment properties she continued to complete office leasing transactions representing companies such as: Laforce & Stevens (Public Relations), Swatch Watch, Weiss Investments, , Bright Power Inc. (environmental)), Acker & Jablow Fabrics LTD, the Global Foundation for Democracy and Development (President of the Dominican Republic)

-Ruth is currently looking for investment and development sites from townhouses, multifamily, small offices buildings or land for her own account or to sell to investors.
+We are currently looking for investment properties and development opportunities.
+We are interested in townhouses, multifamily or small office buildings for our own account or to sell to investors.

-We have Vision -- We are Entrepreneurial – We are Innovative Ruth C. Furst, President, is a member of The Real Estate Board of New York (REBNY) and Commercial Real Estate Women CREW NY.
+We have Vision -- We are Entrepreneurial – We are Innovative Ruth C. Furst is a member of The Real Estate Board of New York (REBNY), Commercial Real Estate Women CREW NY.and Signature Networking.
 She holds a bachelor’s degree from Queens College New York.

 Call me or email me about your plans or with any questions you may have.
 Call me at the office (212 541 7650) or on my cell phone (917 887 1458) or send me an e-mail: email@example.com